mauriboano/STC_Capstone/README.md

 ### Preprocess Satellite Images in Geotiff Format
 There are two reasons that satellite images may need to be preprocessed before they can be run through the predictive model.
 1. The model expects images in .png format, so files in .tif format will first need to be converted.
 If the pre- and post-disater images are already sized and positioned (as they are in the xView2 dataset), the need to still be run through a utility to convert the file type to .png.
-A utility called XXXX.py has been provided to perform this function, if needed.
+A notebook called tifToPng.ipynb has been provided to perform this function, if needed.
 2. Geotiffs from providers like Maxar are not only in .tif format, they also are not cleaned and formatted as overlapping pre- and post-disaster images.
 The pre- and post-disaster images that they provide may have areas of overlap, and those areas need to be identified so the images can be cropped and positioned.
 Included in the repo is a util.py file that performs these actions on a set of images that the user provides.

-#### Convert .tif Images to .png Format
+#### Convert .tif Images to .png Format - tifToPng.ipynb
-WRITE ABOUT THIS UTILITY
+Sample notebook for coversion of geotiffs into png format.
+Recursively copies all tifs from the root source folder into pngs withing the destination root folder while maintaining folder naming and structure.

 #### Preprocess Geotiff Images
 * After importing the utils.py module from this repository, you can run the `test` function to confirm it is properly loaded.